Having an Accurate Idea of Bodhichitta and Enlightenment

 Dedication of that positive force is absolutely essential; to have it dedicated correctly.
 If we don’t dedicate it to liberation or enlightenment, then automatically any positive force that we build up is just going to function to improve samsara, our samsaric existence – it's part of the whole karmic process.
 So it's like you type a file and if you don’t press a certain button to save it in the "liberation" folder or in the "enlightenment" folder, automatically it's going to go into the "improve-samsara" folder.
 So, you have to dedicate, save that positive force as it builds up more and more into not just the liberation folder, but to save it in the enlightenment folder.
 And the force is going to be stronger and stronger depending on where we save it.

 And so it is the same thing: we have the rocket ship, we have the fuel, but if the force is not very strong, what's going to happen?
 We're going to go up, but we'll just stay in orbit; we'll go around and around and around and around – that's samsara.
-We have to build up more force and dedicate it to liberation so you break out of orbit – liberation from samsara.
+We have to build up more force and dedicate it to liberation so we break out of orbit – liberation from samsara.
 Just breaking out of orbit and going toward liberation – well, that is not enough.
-We have to get it so that well go the speed of light – that's bodhichitta, so that we can actually reach this star a thousand light-years away.
+We have to get it so that we'll go at the speed of light – that's bodhichitta, so that we can actually reach this star a thousand light-years away.

 Stages of Bodhichitta